meghasharma0892/compliance_analysis/README.md

 # compliance_analysis
-An in-depth reporting and analysis of Cyber Security compliance reporting for an organization As the internet proliferate our lives and businesses, the need for effective Cyber Security reporting and analysis increases for unonstructive working running of a business.
+An in-depth reporting and analysis of Cyber Security compliance reporting for an organization As the internet proliferate our lives and businesses, the need for effective Cyber Security reporting and analysis increases for unobstructed working running of a business.

 This project shows how businesses track, analyze and report Cybersecurity data for their organizations.